DanielWestiner/day-planner/README.md

 ## Credits

 Collaborators on this project include the UPENN bootcamp cohort, teaching staff, and tutor Alexis San Javier who helped make edits to this project.
 Some concepts and syntax tips were learned from Colt Steele and his Udemy Bootcamp course.
-Animal trivia questions were obtained from http://www.opinionstage.com/blog/trivia-questions

 ## License